 You can learn more about the Museum of Fine Arts in Reims and other museums in the city from the official website of the museums in Reims.
 There you can find the opening hours and entry fee of each museum in Reims also.

-It’s true that we can still see in person the stunning, preserved heritage sites in Reims.
-But did you know, that Reims is located in a region ravaged by tanks and bombs decades ago during the World Wars?
+It’s amazing to think that we can still see the stunning heritage sites in Reims in person, isn’t it?
+But did you know that Reims is in a region that was heavily bombed during the World Wars?

 “The characteristic features of Art Deco reflect admiration for the modernity of the machine and for the inherent design qualities of machine-made objects—e.g., relative simplicity, planarity, symmetry, and unvaried repetition of elements.
 Art Deco objects often showcase simple, clean shapes, usually with a “streamlined” look; ornament that is geometric or stylized from representational forms such as florals, animals, and sun rays; and use of man-made substances, including plastics, vita-glass, and reinforced concrete, often combined with such natural materials as jade, silver, ivory, and chrome.”Britannica